elloza/pptx2pdfwasm/README.md

 # 📄 pptx2pdfwasm

+This a Python library to convert a pptx file to pdf using the Libre Office wasm version. 🚀

 In fact, you can convert a docx, xlsx, or pptx file to pdf using the Libre Office wasm version.🚀

-💡 **Crazy idea**: Use Libre Office wasm version for creating a pptx2pdf library in Python compatible with several desktop platforms (Linux, MacOS, Windows).
+💡 **Initial crazy idea**: Use Libre Office wasm version for creating a pptx2pdf library in Python compatible with several desktop platforms (Linux, MacOS, Windows).

 This could be overkill, but it is a fun project to work on. 🎉